 Square (SQ) Stock Sinks As Market Gains: What You Should Know

-Investors will be hoping for strength from SQ as it approaches its next earnings release.
-In that report, analysts expect SQ to post earnings of $0.23 per share.
-This would mark no growth from the year-ago period.
-Our most recent consensus estimate is calling for quarterly revenue of $3.02 billion, up 130.21% from the year-ago period.
+SQ will be looking to display strength as it nears its next earnings release.
+On that day, SQ is projected to report earnings of $0.23 per share, which would represent no growth from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $3.02 billion, up 130.21% from the prior-year quarter.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $0.76 per share and revenue of $9.37 billion, which would represent changes of -5% and +98.69%, respectively, from the prior year.

-Investors might also notice recent changes to analyst estimates for SQ.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Any recent changes to analyst estimates for SQ should also be noted by investors.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 81.82% lower within the past month.
-SQ currently has a Zacks Rank of #3 (Hold).
+Within the past 30 days, our consensus EPS projection has moved 17.29% higher.
+SQ is currently a Zacks Rank #4 (Sell).

-Valuation is also important, so investors should note that SQ has a Forward P/E ratio of 292.02 right now.
-This represents a premium compared to its industry's average Forward P/E of 83.57.
+Looking at its valuation, SQ is holding a Forward P/E ratio of 214.72.
+This valuation marks a premium compared to its industry's average Forward P/E of 82.95.

-Meanwhile, SQ's PEG ratio is currently 8.85.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Internet - Software industry currently had an average PEG ratio of 6.03 as of yesterday's close.
+Meanwhile, SQ's PEG ratio is currently 6.51.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Internet - Software industry currently had an average PEG ratio of 4.21 as of yesterday's close.

 The Internet - Software industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 198, which puts it in the bottom 23% of all 250+ industries.
+This group has a Zacks Industry Rank of 212, putting it in the bottom 17% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report